 As I mentioned, it’s not all about the photos.
 This is also a text-rich post which documents Carly’s five-day-long trip to the City of Lights.
 There’s an entry for each day, describing what she’s done and providing tips for readers.
 Well worth checking out.

 Blogger Naomi decided to take her adorable daughter to a Mom-Daughter weekend in Paris and we get to read all about it and see the gorgeous photos too.

-Naomi said that she hadn’t made a very detailed plan in advance.
+Naomi said she hadn’t made a very detailed plan in advance.
 Instead, they talked about the landmarks on the way to Paris and just went there to see them in a relaxed and fun weekend together.
 Visiting during early winter meant the streets weren’t as crowded and Paris was a little rainy and beautiful.
 Check out the post with their amazing photos to see just how beautiful everything was!

 Blog: Xoxo Bella by Bella Bucchiotti